payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/e-sign-flow-apis/e-sign-merchant-agreement-api.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>otp<br><strong>mandatory</strong> </p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>This parameter must include the OTP that is received by merchant when you initiate the Send OTP to Signatory Email API.
-For more information, refer to <a href="ref:send-otp-to-signatory-email-api">Send OTP to Signatory Email API</a></p>
+For more information, refer to <a href="http://docs.payu.in/reference/send-otp-to-signatory-email-api">Send OTP to Signatory Email API</a></p>
 </td>
 </tr>
 </tbody>